-- 1. The ship shall be supplied with comprehensive stability information which takes into account timber deck cargo.
-Such information shall enable the master to rapidly and simply obtain accurate guidance as to the stability of the ship under varying conditions of service, and as required in SOLAS Regulation II-1/5-1 it shall include, among other damage stability related issues, a curve of minimum operating metacentric height (GM) versus draught or maximum allowable vertical centre of gravity (KG) versus draught which covers the requirements of SOLAS Regulation II-1/5-1.2.1. - 2.
-To ensure the buoyancy of timber deck cargo can be justifiably credited in damage stability calculations, the integrity of the lashed timber deck cargo shall comply with the provisions of Chapters 3 and 4 of the CODE OF SAFE PRACTICE FOR SHIPS CARRYING TIMBER DECK CARGOES, 1991 (Resolution A.715(17)). - 3.
-The height and extent of the timber deck cargo shall be in accordance with Chapter 3.2 of the CODE OF SAFE PRACTICE FOR SHIPS CARRYING TIMBER DECK CARGOES, 1991, and shall be at least stowed to the standard height of one superstructure. - 4.
+- .1. be made of steel or other suitable material of adequate strength, taking into account the breadth of the deck cargo; - .2. be spaced at intervals not exceeding 3 m; - .3. be fixed to the deck by angles, metal sockets or equally efficient means; and - .4. if deemed necessary, be further secured by a metal bracket to a strengthened point, i.e. bulwark, hatch coaming. - 3.
+The height and extent of the timber deck cargo shall be in accordance with 3.3.2 of Chapter 3, Part A of the International Code on Intact Stability, 2008 and shall be at least stowed to the standard height of one superstructure. - 4.
 The permeability of the timber deck cargo is not to be less than 25% of the volume occupied by the cargo up to one standard superstructure. - 5.
 Unless instructed otherwise by the Administration, the stability information for ships with timber deck cargoes shall be supplemented by additional curve(s) of limiting GM (or KG) covering the timber draught range. - 6.
 The above described curve(s) applicable for conditions with timber deck cargo is/are to be developed as described in SOLAS Regulation II-1/5-1.4, and considering timber deck cargo at the deepest timber subdivision draught and at the partial timber subdivision draught only. - 7.
 The limiting GM shall be varied linearly between the deepest timber subdivision draught, and between the partial timber subdivision draught and the light service draught respectively.
 Where timber freeboards are not assigned the deepest and partial draughts shall relate to the summer load line. - 8.
 When considering the vertical extent of damage, the upper deck may be regarded as a horizontal subdivision (in accordance with SOLAS Regulation II-1/7-2.6.1).
 Thus when calculating damage cases are limited vertically to the upper deck with the corresponding v-factor, the timber deck cargo may be considered to remain buoyant with an assumed permeability of 0.25 at the deepest and partial draught.
 For damage extending above the upper deck the timber deck cargo buoyancy in way of the damage zone is to be ignored.